nllspc/Sports-Analysis/RedsJAWs/Notes.md

 ![\\text{score} = \\frac{\\text{player stat value} - \\text{HOF stat mean}}{\\text{HOF stat sd}}](https://latex.codecogs.com/png.latex?%5Ctext%7Bscore%7D%20%3D%20%5Cfrac%7B%5Ctext%7Bplayer%20stat%20value%7D%20-%20%5Ctext%7BHOF%20stat%20mean%7D%7D%7B%5Ctext%7BHOF%20stat%20sd%7D%7D "\text{score} = \frac{\text{player stat value} - \text{HOF stat mean}}{\text{HOF stat sd}}")

 I won't get into all the pros and cons.
 I'll just say I decided to go with the median/MAD method because of the skewness of many of the stat distributions.
 From briefly looking at both of the methods' results, I didn't find much difference.
 I tried to capture most of the variance between the two methods by setting the median in the scale (README.md) at -0.5 &lt; score &lt; 0.5.

+Also, I flipped the sign from positive to negative for SO and K% for batting stats and for L, ERA, ERA-, FIP-, xFIP-, SIERA, WHIP, BB/9, HR/9, AVG, and BB% for pitching stats.
+This should create a consistency for user analysis.
+For every stat, a positive score can now be considered "good" and a negative score as "bad".